Life After Copper Storage Disease: My Puppy’s Diet

 When in doubt, consulting a veterinarian is the best way to ensure your dog’s diet is safe and nutritionally appropriate.

-When selecting a food for Baby Gentry—or any dog—it’s essential to consider several factors that influence their nutritional needs.
-These include:
+When choosing a food for Baby Gentry—or any dog—it’s essential to go beyond marketing claims and consider the core factors that influence a dog’s nutritional needs.
+These include what’s known as the dog’s signalment: age, breed, size, activity level, and overall health status.

-1. Life Stage: As an Old English Sheepdog puppy, Gentry required a diet formulated for puppies was essential to ensure he received the right balance of nutrients for growth and development.
+Life Stage: As an Old English Sheepdog puppy, Gentry needed a diet specifically formulated for growth.
+Proper nutrient balance during this stage is critical for development.

-2. Size: Large-breed puppies like Gentry benefit from diets specifically designed for their size.
-These formulations help prevent rapid growth, which can lead to joint and bone issues later in life.
+Size: Large-breed puppies like Gentry benefit from diets designed to support steady, controlled growth.
+These diets help reduce the risk of joint problems and skeletal issues later in life.

-5. Adherence to WSAVA Guidelines: Finally, I evaluated whether the diet aligned with the WSAVA Global Nutrition Guidelines.
+WSAVA Guidelines: Lastly, I evaluated whether the diet aligned with the WSAVA Global Nutrition Guidelines—widely regarded as the gold standard for evidence-based feeding practices.

 Purina Pro Plan Large Breed Puppy Under 2 Years